 Adolescent idiopathic scoliosis (AIS) represents over 80% of all diagnosed cases of scoliosis in children.
 Scoliosis can progress quickly when the skeleton is still growing or during hormonal changes.

-Skeletal maturity occurs at approximately 14 - 17 years old for women and 18 - 22 years for men, when the bones and spine are no longer malleable.
-If started young enough and depending upon maturity and magnitude of curvature scoliosis bracing treatment can reduce the curve and Cobb angle and significantly reduce the need for surgery in later life.
+Skeletal maturity occurs at the age of approximately 14 to 17 for females and 18 to 22 for males when the bones and spine are no longer malleable.
+If started young enough and depending upon maturity and magnitude of curvature, scoliosis bracing treatment can reduce the curve and Cobb angle and significantly reduce the requirement for surgery in later life.

 Visible improvements in posture and rib hump after just 4 weeks of wearing the Cheneau-Gensingen brace.
 Mild cases of scoliosis may self-correct as a child grows.
 However, it is important that any existing curvature is monitored closely to check progression, particularly during periods of rapid growth during puberty.

 For more serious cases (Cobb angles in excess of 25 degrees) we recommend non-surgical treatment with our bespoke version of the Cheneau brace, the LOC Scoliosis Brace.